useralexd/contact.py/README.md

 ## What's new ???
+* Webhook version
+* Removed all commands except `/start`.
+All features are now accessible using inline buttons.
+* You can now interactively set messages for users.
+Removed commands like: `/set*message` and `/view*message`
 * Added **Reply** button to _usercard_.
 Now it is the only way to reply back to user.
 Forwards are gone forever.
 * [Smart availability](#available-and-unavailable-feature).
 * Due to smart availability: removed commands `/available` or `/unavailable`.